mauvaisetroupe/ckad-prepare-exam/02-application-deployment/02-deployments-perform-rolling-updates.md

 </pre>

-## Which node is the POD mosquito on now?
+## Which node is the POD nginx on now?

 ```
 $ kubernetes get pods -o wide